Silvana Tirinzoni: Career

+Tirinzoni holds the broom for a shot at the 2026 Players' Championship in Steinbach, Manitoba.

 Team Tirinzoni kicked off the 2024–25 season by finishing runner-up to Team Homan at the 2024 AMJ Campbell Shorty Jenkins Classic.
 They then played in the 2024 Women's Masters Basel where they defended their title, defeating Anna Hasselborg in the final.
 After failing to qualify at the 2024 Tour Challenge, they had an undefeated run at the 2024 Stu Sells Toronto Tankard up until the final where they lost to Kim Eun-jung.
 At the Swiss European Qualifier, they easily beat the Xenia Schwaller rink 4–0 in the best-of-seven series, securing their spot at the 2024 European Curling Championships.
 Before the Euros, they reached the final of the 2024 Canadian Open Slam, dropping a 7–5 decision to the Homan rink.
 They bounced back with a dominant performance at the Europeans, again winning all 11 of their games to secure the title.
 At the next two Slams, the 2024 National and the 2025 Masters, they lost in a tiebreaker and quarterfinal to Ha Seung-youn and Rachel Homan respectively.
 They rebounded again at the 2025 International Bernese Ladies Cup, however, claiming their third championship of the season.
 The following month, they went undefeated at the Swiss Championship until the playoffs where they lost both the 1 vs. 2 game and the semifinal.
 This third-place finish meant they would not qualify as the Swiss representatives for the 2025 European Curling Championships the following season, despite being two-time defending champions.
 Still, they represented the country at the 2025 World Women's Curling Championship where they went 11–1 in the round robin, only losing to Canada.
 After beating China's Wang Rui in the semifinal, they lost in the final for a second straight year to Team Homan, settling for silver.
 Despite losing the previous five meetings, Team Tirinzoni beat Team Homan 5–4 in the final of the 2025 Players' Championship to end the season.

 Personal life

 Tirinzoni studied business administration at the University of Zurich and completed further training as a financial analyst and investment advisor.
-She worked for seven years as a project manager at a bank, and in 2019 she focused entirely on sports.
+She worked for seven years as a project manager at a bank, and starting in 2019 she focused entirely on sports.